immunogenomics/harmjan/ProxyFinder/README.md

 </pre>

 ### Matching on rsID
 ProxyFinder matches your input against the VCF files you provide.
 When it can't find one of the specified variants, it will return the variant as a proxy for itself.
 By default, ProxyFinder will match on chromosome+location.
-It does not care about alleles, and rsID.
-If you do want to make it care about rsIds (you know, because it's oldschool), use the ```--matchrsid flag```.
+It does, by default, not care about alleles, and rsID.
+If you do want to make it care about rsIds (you know, because it's oldschool), use the ```--matchrsid``` command line flag.
 Hopefully, ProxyFinder will still be able to find your SNPs.

 # Proxy mode
 Finds proxies for a given set of SNPs and other parameters.
 Example:
 ``java -Xmx4g -jar ./ProxyFinder.jar --proxy -i ./snps.txt -o ./proxies.txt.gz --tabix 1kg.phase3.v5a.chrCHR.vcf.gz``

+There are several extra options for this mode:
-Specify an LD output cutoff (e.g. r2>0.8) using:  ``--threshold 0.8``
+* Specify an LD output cutoff (e.g. r2>0.8) using:  ``--threshold 0.8``

-Specify the width around the input SNP, where we should be looking for proxies (e.g. 1000 bp): ``--windowsize 1000``
+* Specify the width around the input SNP, where we should be looking for proxies (e.g. 1000 bp): ``--windowsize 1000``

-Specify the minimal MAF (e.g. 1%) for proxies: ``--maf 0.01``
+* Specify the minimal MAF (e.g. 1%) for proxies: ``--maf 0.01``

-Specify the maximal Hardy-Weinberg P-value: ``--hwep 0.0001``
+* Specify the maximal Hardy-Weinberg P-value: ``--hwep 0.0001``

 When using an unsorted VCF file, use: ``--vcf path.to.vcf.gz`` in stead of ``--tabix 1kg.phase3.v5a.chrCHR.vcf.gz``

 Computers have many cores nowadays.
 Make use of them with ``--threads n``.
 Set n to the number of CPUs in your machine, or lower, depending on your sysadmins generosity.

 #### Input file format
 The ``snps.txt`` file in the above example, can have several formats.
-It expects at least three columns (only the first three are read).
+ProxyFinder expects at least three columns (only the first three are read).
 You can use chr\tpos\tid or id\tchr\tpos (which is used in [GoShifter](https://github.com/immunogenomics/goshifter)).
 The former format doesn't have a header, but the latter does (for GoShifter compatibility reasons):
 <pre>
 chr5	1279790	rs10069690
 chr2	202149589	rs1045485